 The Muncie Start system is an electronically controlled, clutch engagement system that works by modulating PTO activation pressure in the clutch pack during engagement, starting at low pressure initially, then gradually building to full pressure.
 In the car analogy, this is like easing off the clutch pedal.
 The clutch discs are allowed to slip in a controlled manner, and since the pressure acting upon them is limited at first, the amount of energy that must be dissipated is well below the amount the clutches can tolerate.
 By the time full activation pressure is reached, the driven equipment has already started to turn, and the clutch no longer slips.
 The amount of time the clutch discs slip is still relatively short, and there is never slippage under full activation pressure.
 This actually reduces clutch wear on high inertia applications, and completely eliminates the shock load that would be found using an on/off activation, significantly increasing the life of both the PTO and driven components.

 These claims have been validated by both lab and field testing.
 Clutch wear was monitored over the course of tens of thousands of engagements, and was found to be comparable to wear in a clutch pack in a low-inertia load environment.
-When compared to an on/off engagement, as would be found in a standard PTO, clutch wear was reduced, and startup torque was decreased by approximately 70 percent.
+When compared to an on/off engagement, as would be found in a standard PTO, clutch wear was reduced, and startup torque was decreased by up to 85 percent.

 The Muncie Start clutch engagement system is available now on the FR6Q power take-off, and will also be available on new clutch shifted power take-offs from Muncie Power Products in the future.